 Scrooge awakens invigorated with a newfound Christmas spirit.
-Surprising everyone with Christmas cheer, Scrooge purchases a prize turkey for the Cratchit family and tells his nephew he would like to join him for Christmas dinner.
+Surprising everyone with Christmas cheer, Scrooge tries to hug his housekeeper, purchases a prize turkey for the Cratchit family, donates a substantial sum to charity, and tells Fred and Ellen (nephew and nephew's wife) he would like to join them for Christmas dinner.
 The next morning at work, Scrooge gives Bob Cratchit a raise and promises to help the Cratchit family.
-Filled with newfound spirit, Scrooge donates money to the poor, and vows to do so every Christmas.
 Scrooge regains his humanity and pledges to keep his giving spirit throughout the rest of his life.